This term ‘economic substance doctrine’ has other names including:

 (2) The 9th Circuit Court provided some guidance in MaGuire by setting up four criteria for identifying subjective intent.

 1) Experience of the Taxpayer – There is a higher standard of care required for sophisticated entrepreneurs over novice businessmen.
-Sophistication is established with any one of these backgrounds – A) formal education in business including college; B) certification in a speciality such as real estate, stocks etc.; C) length in business, in general any full time duration of more than five years (the 10,000 hour guideline) demonstrates experience; and/or D) special knowledge of subject matter that relates to the transaction such as financial background, actuarial science or law.
+Sophistication is established with any one of these backgrounds – A) formal education in business including college; B) certification in a specialty such as real estate, stocks etc.; C) length in business, in general any full time duration of more than five years (the 10,000 hour guideline) demonstrates experience; and/or D) special knowledge of subject matter that relates to the transaction such as financial background, actuarial science or law.

 2) Extent of Research into the Transaction – A common characteristic of many of these failed attempts is the swiftness of setting up the deal and signing the agreements.
 Subjective intent is demonstrated with extensive research of the issue at hand, the documentation of the multiple variations and the impact of each alternative.
 This process demonstrates or traces the thinking and goal of the transaction.